(Posted June 2023)

 We recommend you take the CPA Canada CFE cases over the past four to five years and write them, mark them (ideally with a study partner), and debrief them all within a limited time frame.
 If you are in Capstone 2, you will get this coverage in class, but don’t wait until you get your marked responses back; rather, mark and debrief them as soon as you write each case.
 Use these cases to understand how an issue is triggered.
 Use the marking guide (or our grids if you are part of the Densmore program) to understand what is required to score a C. And here is the kicker, use the cases to determine your technical review areas.

 Using the marking guides will help you learn the technical.
-If you need more help to understand the material, go to a technical summary, like our Competency Map Study Notes, or your own resources to understand the material.
+If you need more help to understand the material, go to a technical summary, like our Competency Map Study Notes publication, or your own resources to understand the material.
 Don’t go back to textbooks or the Handbook to learn it, as it will only overwhelm you with everything you don’t know.

 Now, if you are efficient and let the case coverage guide your technical coverage, as long as you write and debrief enough cases from the last four to five years of CFE cases, you’ll see 90-95% of the technical that will be included in the CFE.
 The Board of Examiners concentrates on the most common areas an entry-level CPA should know.
 We call these repetitive testing areas.
 By letting these cases guide your technical, you will be well prepared.